Raw emotion over Spain's sexual consent law at EU meeting

 "Shame," some MEPs cried out after this incident.

-A Spanish far-right MEP Hermann Tertsch, who is also not a member of the committee, was expelled after interrupting the session.
+A Spanish far-right MEP, Hermann Tertsch, who is also not a member of the committee, was expelled after interrupting the session with placard-waving and shouting.

 "Please colleagues, calm down.
-I know there are a lot of emotions," Biedroń also said at one point, telling Spain's Montero that such a heated debate "rarely" happens in his committee.
+I know there are a lot of emotions," Biedroń also said at one point, telling Spain's Montero that such a heated debate "rarely" happened in his committee.

 But despite her dressing down, Estarás said she would write to EU Parliament president Roberta Metsola to denounce Biedroń's lack of neutrality and file a complaint.